-With an iOS 10.3 release date inching closer we want to help iPhone and iPad users avoid some common mistakes.
+With an iOS 10.3.3 release date inching closer we want to help iPhone, iPad, and iPod touch owners avoid some common mistakes.

-With the iOS 10.3 beta making significant progress (we’re now on beta 7 and seeing simultaneous releases for developers and the public) and the release getting close, we want to help you prepare for Apple’s iOS 10.3 release.
+With the iOS 10.3.3 beta making progress, and the official release getting closer, we want to help you prepare for the iOS 10.3.3 update and its release.

 If you haven’t made a backup in awhile or if you don’t know how to make a backup, now would be a good time to get on that.

 iOS 10.3.3 will likely be small but even the tiniest iOS updates can cause problems.
 You’ll want to make sure you’re comfortable with the backup/restore process (iCloud backup here, iTunes backup here) before you install it.
 Not during, not after.
 Before.